Multifamily Water & Sewer Reduction

 The Invisible Problem: Why Phoenix Multifamily Owners Aren't Solving Their Biggest OpEx Pressure

 Phoenix water and sewer rates rose 38% from 2019 to 2025.
-The City of Phoenix's own financial plan projects another 7–13% per year through 2030.
-For a 200-unit master-metered multifamily property, that means an OpEx line that was $112K in 2019 will exceed $217K by 2030 β€” without a single change in usage.
+The City's own financial plan projects another 5–13% per year through 2029.
+For a 200-unit master-metered multifamily property, that's an OpEx line that was $112K in 2019 climbing past $217K by 2030 β€” without a single change in usage.

 I've been sitting with that question for six months.
-The honest answer is that six things stacked together to keep this category invisible.
+The honest answer is that six things stacked together to keep this category invisible β€” and they're worth naming, because once you see them, you can't unsee them.

 1. The bill is invisible by design.

 Most multifamily owners don't see the problem because they don't see their water bills line by line.
 The bill goes to Conservice or another utility expense management partner, gets validated, gets paid, hits the property P&L as a single number.
 The 13% rate increase shows up as "water expense up year over year" β€” annoying, but absorbed.
-Nobody on staff is paid to ask "why?"
+Nobody on staff is paid to ask why.

 2. The category has no industry.